supaorg/supa/docs/dev/faqs.md

-# Questions & Answers about Technical side of SupaCloud
+# Questions & Answers about Technical side of Supa

 Go here for product-oridented FAQs.